bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-31-newsletter.md

   provided to the RPC will be used to retrieve information from the mempool and UTXO set (and, if available, complete confirmed transactions when the node was started with the `txindex` configuration option).
-The retrieved information will then be used to fill in the PSBT.
+The retrieved information will then be used to fill in the PSBT. {% assign timestamp="1:35:24" %}

-- [Eclair #2668][] prevents Eclair from attempting to pay more in fees to claim an [HTLC][topic htlc] onchain than the value it will receive from successfully resolving that HTLC.
+- [Eclair #2668][] prevents Eclair from attempting to pay more in fees to claim an [HTLC][topic htlc] onchain than the value it will receive from successfully resolving that HTLC. {% assign timestamp="1:37:17" %}

 - [Eclair #2666][] allows a remote peer receiving an [HTLC][topic htlc] to accept it even if the transaction fee that would need to be paid to